geraldspreer/the-maker/README.md

 To build "TheMaker" you will need:

 - py2app on OSX
-- py2exe on Windows

 To build, you just need to run:

 $ ./compile_mac.sh

-or on Windows

-$ ./compile_win.sh

 --------------------------------------------